anissen/cosy/wishlist.md

 - [ ] Make semicolons trigger a warning instead of an error?
 - [ ] Time a "real" project and do performance optimizations
 - [ ] Algebraic data types
-- [ ] Pure functions as default (cannot modify variables outside scope)
+- [ ] Pure functions as default (cannot modify variables outside scope, must be deterministic, can only call other pure functions)
 - [ ] "Transform" functions that promote data-oriented design; must be pure, must not include `if` + called functions must satify the same constraints.
 Could be done with annotations, e.g. `[transform] fn trans() { ... }`
 - [ ] Better error position reporting with character from-to indexes
 - [ ] A target that outputs code + documentation as markdown